Here’s a little backstory first

 Here’s why I think KPIs are now more critical than ever.

 Now, due to a crisis, Jeff’s situation has changed.
-He —unfortunately— lost his entire money, and his monthly income decreased massively.
+He —unfortunately— lost his real money, and his monthly income decreased massively.
 He now has to track precisely where he spends his money to manage his month financially.
-Monitoring and tracking “KPIs” suddenly became a must-have in order to lose control entirely.
+Monitoring and tracking “KPIs” suddenly became a must-have to lose control entirely.

-I think the same accounts for airlines.
+I think the duplicate accounts for airlines.
 In times of growing market and profitable business, KPIs are essential to improve further and enhance.
 However, personally consider it as a should-have.

-But in times where everything went south —similar to Jeff’s situation— KPIs are a must to keep control and manage the situation.
+But when everything went south —similar to Jeff’s situation— KPIs are a must to keep control and manage the situation.

 Corona hit the airline industry with an incredible and unthinkable impact.
-And “Unprecedented” is probably the most-frequent used word at the moment.
+And “Unprecedented” is probably the most frequently used word at the moment.

 Indeed, every airline has to define its right set of key performance indicators, which assists at the moment.
 There’s no one-size-fits-all.
-But: The right set of KPIs captures the essence of a situation perfectly and helps to make the right decision.
-Especially during turbulent times with news every second, KPIs help to fade-out noise and concentrate on the relevant facts and figures.
+But: The right set of KPIs captures the essence of a situation perfectly and helps make the right decision.
+Especially during turbulent times with news every second, KPIs help to fade out noise and concentrate on the relevant facts and figures.

 The above-mentioned becomes even more relevant when you think about the long way back to normal.

 Fortunately, there is more and more news about airlines that re-start their operations.
-Nevertheless, it’s evident that we are at the beginning of both a new normal and long-lasting process.
+Nevertheless, we are at the beginning of both a new normal and long-lasting process.

-At the moment, no one knows how everything’s going to develop in the next months.
+At the moment, no one knows how everything’s going to develop in the following months.
 Are we going to face a second wave?
 Which airlines are going to survive?
 What about new regulations?

 The only thing that is clear from my POV is that we are facing a dynamic situation.
-And the word “unprecedented” will continue to fit the situation for the next months.
+And the word “unprecedented” will continue to fit the situation for the following months.

 Similar to the current situation, the upcoming months will require different KPIs.
-That set of KPIs will be a mixture to previously, standard KPIs, recently added, and additional ones that help to assess each particular situation.
+That set of KPIs will be a mixture of previously standard KPIs, recently added, and additional ones that help to assess each particular situation.